L'Inconnue de la Seine

 L'Inconnue de la Seine (lit.
 'The Unknown Woman of the Seine') was an unidentified young woman whose putative death mask became a popular fixture on the walls of artists' homes after 1900.
 Her visage inspired numerous literary works.
-In the United States, the mask is also known as La Belle Italienne.
+In the United States, the mask is commonly known as La Belle Italienne.

 History

 According to an oft-repeated story, the body of the young woman was pulled out of the River Seine at the Quai du Louvre in Paris around the late 1880s.
 Since the body showed no signs of violence, suicide was suspected.
 A pathologist at the Paris Morgue was, according to the story, so taken by her beauty that he felt compelled to make a wax plaster cast death mask of her face.
 It has been questioned whether the expression of the face could belong to a drowned person.

 According to the draughtsman Georges Villa, who received this information from his master, the painter Jules Joseph Lefebvre, the impression was taken from the face of a young model who died of tuberculosis around 1875, but no trace of the original cast remained.
 According to other accounts, the mask was taken from the daughter of a mask manufacturer in Germany.
 The identity of the girl was never discovered.
 Claire Forestier estimated the age of the model at no more than 16, given the firmness of the skin.

-In the following years, numerous copies were produced.
-The copies quickly became a fashionable, albeit morbid, fixture in Parisian Bohemian society.
-Albert Camus and others compared her enigmatic smile to that of the Mona Lisa, evoking much speculation as to what clues the seemingly happy expression, perceived as eerily serene, on her face could offer about her life, her death, and her place in society.